How to Define Your Software Product (or Project)

 In the last article How to Outsource Software Development, we’ve walked you through the Software Development Outsourcing checklist for your software outsourcing journey.
 At this point, you know that custom software development is important for a smooth digital transformation of your business but can get time-consuming when putting into account every possible aspect a project/product involves before the development of your software can kickstart.

-To help you make better decision, in this article, we will go deep into the nitty-gritty of Define Your Software, as the first crucial step of the checklist.
+To help you make a better decision, in this article, we will go deep into the nitty-gritty of Define Your Software Product, as the first crucial step of the checklist.

 1. Define the vision, scope, and expected outcomes for your software

 When in search of an offshore partner, you may already have a vision, a scope, and some expected outcomes.
 However, it’s often easier said than done because all that you have in mind at this point are basically assumptions.